lihe/My_English_learning/README.md

-I don't know the key to success, but the key to failure is trying to please everybody.|8/27/2020 I have decided to stick with love, hate is too great a burden to bear.|8/28/2020 Compared to surviving, everything has to be palced in the second place.|8/29/2020
+I don't know the key to success, but the key to failure is trying to please everybody.|8/27/2020 I have decided to stick with love, hate is too great a burden to bear.|8/28/2020 Compared to surviving, everything has to be palced in the second place.|8/29/2020 Do not settle for the life gives you; make life better and build something.8/30/2020

 ## Translation
 Translation|Date